 Condition: The Company's general ledger was not reconciled periodically or at the year-end, and underlying source documentation and other pertinent documents supporting recorded transactions were not available for inspection.
-A preliminary trial balance for the year ended September 30, 2022 was provided in January 2024 and subsequently a revised reversion was provided in March 2024.
-However, the updated trial balance does not reflect any transactions or adjustments in several key accounts such as prepaid expenses, inventory, capital assets, and accounts payable as such these balances remained the same as of the September 30, 2021 closing balances.
+A preliminary trial balance for the year ended September 30, 2023 was provided in January 2025 and some supporting schedules provided in May 2025.
+However, the updated trial balance does not reflect all transactions or adjustments in several key accounts such as inventory, capital assets, accounts payable and accrued liabilities as such adjustments to these balances could not be determined.
 The Company was unable to provide supporting subsidiary ledgers to allow auditors to perform sufficient alternative procedures to determine the extent of misstatements on these accounts.

-Cause: The cause of the above the condition is lack of periodic reconciliation of the general ledger, as well as the proper analysis of all pertinent balance sheet accounts, other than the cash-in-bank accounts.
+Cause: The cause of the above the condition is lack of periodic reconciliation of the general ledger, as well as the timely and the proper analysis of all pertinent balance sheet accounts, other than the cash-in-bank accounts.